frtzhahn/f.fetch/README.md

 * Redirect/clone this repo to `~/.local/share`
 * After cloning redirect to `f.fetch/configs`
 * To use run this command on your terminal `fastfetch --config main.jsonc`
-* Change the file name in the command to use other configs
+* Change the file name in the command to use other configs e.g null.jsonc

 Only 2 configs are available planning to add more in the future